terrier-org/pyterrier/docs/rewrite.rst

 |dph           |R                      |qid, query, docno, score, query_0          |
 +--------------+-----------------------+-------------------------------------------+

-In this example, we have a BatchRetrieve instance executed on the wiki_index before RM3, so we clear the document ranking columns when using `stash_results()`.
+In this example, we have a Retriever instance executed on the wiki_index before RM3, so we clear the document ranking columns when using `stash_results()`.